 Don’t dwell by yourself.
 If you do, you will likely only become more unhappy and possibly blame your partner for something that isn’t even their fault.

 Instead, think about all the reasons you might be unhappy.
 Were you happy at the beginning of the relationship?
 Were you happy when you were single?
 Are you banking your happiness on how successful your relationship is?
+Are you relying on your partner to make you happy?
 You need to figure that out to move forward.

 And you can’t figure it out alone.
 Talking to your partner about how and when things changed can really open your eyes to where things went wrong.
 Working backward can help you figure out where to start.
-[Read: How to draw your happiness from within]
+[Read: 20 ways to be happy and draw your happiness from within]

 To become happy in your relationship, you may have to take a step back to analyze it better.
 Inform your partner that you are struggling and need some space.
 Make sure they know you still care and don’t want to break up but need some time alone to sit with your feelings.

-This can be a hard conversation to have, but if that is what you need to start being happy, you should do it, and hopefully, your partner will understand and accept that.
+This can be a hard conversation to have, but if that is what you need to start being happy, you should do it.
+And hopefully, your partner will understand and accept that.
 Taking time apart can offer you the perspective you both need to find clarity.
-[Read: How taking a break in a relationship really works]
+[Read: Relationship break – 41 rules to taking a break and how to plan for it]

 A relationship should add to your life, not absorb it.
 Be sure you are putting yourself first.
 Sometimes your unhappiness in a relationship is due to your unhappiness outside the relationship.